 5. Cocavo Light ($11): Combine coconut and avocado oil and you have Cocavo, a new neutral-tasting, high-heat oil that you’ll want to slather on everything.
 Like coconut oil, Cocavo is solid at room temperature and yet has a green hue like avocados.
 We preferred the “Light” version which does not impart any flavor onto foods, just the rich mouthfeel.
 We can’t wait to try this when frying up tofu or roasting veggies, or even top it over cooked grains and psuedograins like quinoa.

-6. Country Archer Turkey Stick Rosemary ($2): Attention, Paleo peeps: Snacking doesn’t have to be difficult with options like Country Archer.
+6. Country Archer Turkey Stick Rosemary ($2): Attention, Paleo peeps: Snacking doesn’t have to be difficult.
 These meat sticks contain no sugar but they’re bursting with rosemary flavor and pack in a snack-sizable nine grams of protein.

 7. Chuao Moon Bark Quinoa Berry Skies ($4): Calling all moon children; you’re going to want to get your hands on this new round bar from Chuao.
 The 72 percent dark chocolate features flamin’ ingredients like crispy puffed quinoa, tart goldenberries, and pink Himalayan sea salt for your snacking delight and “wandering spirit.”